Hotel les Trois Rois

 17 December 2019

-The hotel des Trois Rois in Basel has a history dating back to the first inn in the 11th century when the Münster was built.
-The episcopal city was for a long time part of the Burgundian Kingdom and from 1032 the Holy Roman Empire.
+The hotel les Trois Rois in Basel has a history dating back to the first inn in the 11th century when the Münster was built.

 Not much is known about this first inn, not even whether its location corresponds precisely to the current position of the hotel.
 The hotel was first mentioned in documents in 1681: Gasthof zu den Drei Königen (Inn of the Three Kings).